atenearesearchgroup/property-crime-classification/README.md

 The contents of this repository as organized as follows:

 * Tool artifacts: All artifacts developed in the project, including the SPCO Ontology, the neo4j....
-* Empirical evaluation: This folder contains the complete protocol used in the experiment, materials and exercises provided to the subjects, the questionnaires used and the anonymized results collected.
+* [Empirical evaluation](https://github.com/atenearesearchgroup/property-crime-classification/tree/main/Experiment): This folder contains the complete protocol used in the experiment, materials and exercises provided to the subjects, the questionnaires used and the anonymized results collected.

 ---

 **Disclaimer**: This repository is currently under development.
+The